Complete List of Mountain Passes in India and Himalayas

 Mountain Passes Situated in State of Uttrakhand in India

-- Auden’s Col: Auden’s Col Pass lies at an elevation of 5,490 meters or 18,010 feet and connects Rudugaira valley and Bhilangana Valley.
-It is situated in Uttarkashi District of Uttrakhand and lies in between the famous tourist spot of Kedarnath Temple and Gangotri Temple.
+Auden’s Col: Auden’s Col Pass lies at an elevation of 5,490 meters or 18,010 feet and connects Rudugaira valley and Bhilangana Valley.
+It is situated in the Uttarkashi District of Uttrakhand and lies in between the famous tourist spot of Kedarnath Temple and Gangotri Temple.
 Auden’s Col is named after John Bicknell Auden, a geologist working with Geological Survey of India.
-He discovered the pass in year 1935 and went on crossing in the year 1939.
+He discovered the pass in the year 1935 and went on crossing in the year 1939.

-- Lipulekh Pass: Lipulekh Pass is a tri-point pass between India, China and Nepal at an altitude of 5,334 meters or 17,500 feet.
+Lipulekh Pass: Lipulekh Pass is a tri-point pass between India, China, and Nepal at an altitude of 5,334 meters or 17,500 feet.
 Lipulekh Pass connects Chaudans Valley of Uttrakhand with Tibet Autonomous Region of China.
-The route to Kailash Mansarovar is accessible via Lipulekh Pass and the pass also serves as point of Border Personnel Meeting between India and China.
+The route to Kailash Mansarovar is accessible via Lipulekh Pass and the pass also serves as a point of Border Personnel Meeting between India and China.
 Lipulekh Pass also serves as Border Trading Post between India and China and local people from both the country use this pass to sell their products across the border.

-- Sin La: Sin La Pass is situated in Pithoragarh District of Uttarakhand at an elevation of 5,495 meters or 18,028 feet.
+Sin La: Sin La Pass is situated in Pithoragarh District of Uttarakhand at an elevation of 5,495 meters or 18,028 feet.
 Sin La connects the Darma Valley to Kuthi Yankti valley.
 The trekking route to Sin La pass passes through India-Nepal Border and the Adi Kailash Peak is visible from Sin La Pass.

 Nama Pass: Nama Pass is situated at an elevation of 5,200 meters or 17,100 feet in the Kumaun region of the Pithoragarh District of Uttarakhand.